Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 What I love about the wines being produced in Paso Robles is that many winemakers came to this region to make award-winning wines and be slightly rebellious in this wild west wine region.

-In particular the making of red blends or varietals that can’t be achieved in other areas.
 And in some regions such as France, it would be considered against AOC rules to create a blend of different varietals.

 But not so in Paso!
 Get ready to taste incredible wines and take in stunning vineyard views of this fast-growing wine region.